-A comment is text in your code that is ignored when the program runs.
+A comment is text in your code that the computer ignores when the program runs.
 It’s meant for humans, not the computer.

 Console.WriteLine("Hello, World!");